 We are exposed to market risks in the ordinary course of our business.
 These risks primarily relate to fluctuations in interest rates.
 Our loans are typically valued using a yield analysis, which is typically performed for non-credit impaired loans to borrowers.
-Changes in market yields may change the fair value of certain of our loans.
-Generally, an increase in market yields may result in a decrease in the fair value of certain of our loans; however, this is mitigated to the extent our loans bear interest at a floating rate.
-As of June 30, 2023, a decrease of 50 bps or increase of 50 bps of the market yield would have resulted in a change in unrealized gain (loss) of approximately \$0.5 million and \$(0.5) million, respectively.
-As of June 30, 2023, we had six floating-rate loans, representing approximately 56% of our portfolio based on aggregate outstanding principal balances.
-These floating benchmark rates included one-month LIBOR subject to a weighted average floor of 1.0% and quoted at 5.2%, one-month SOFR subject to a weighted average floor of 1.0% and quoted at 5.1% and U.S. prime rate subject to a weighted average floor of 4.9% and quoted at 8.3%.
-We estimate that a hypothetical 100 basis points increase in the floating benchmark rate would result in an increase in annual interest income of approximately \$2.2 million and a hypothetical 100 basis points decrease in the floating benchmark rate would result in a decrease in annual interest income of approximately \$2.2 million.
+Changes in market yields and revenue multiples may change the fair value of certain of our loans.
+Generally, an increase in market yields may result in a decrease in the fair value of certain of our loans, while a decrease in revenue multiples may result in a decrease in the fair value of certain of our loans, while a decrease in revenue multiples may result in a decrease in the fair value of certain of our loans; however, this is mitigated to the extent our loans bear interest at a floating rate.
+As of September 30, 2023, a decrease of 50 bps or increase of 50 bps of the market yield would have resulted in a change in unrealized gain (loss) of approximately \$0.3 million and \$(0.3) million, respectively.
+As of September 30, 2023, we had seven floating-rate loans, representing approximately 68% of our portfolio based on aggregate outstanding principal balances.
+These floating benchmark rates included one-month SOFR subject to a weighted average floor of 3.3% and quoted at 5.3% and U.S. prime rate subject to a weighted average floor of 4.9% and quoted at 8.5%.
+We estimate that a hypothetical 100 basis points increase in the floating benchmark rate would result in an increase in annual interest income of approximately \$2.7 million and a hypothetical 100 basis points decrease in the floating benchmark rate would result in a decrease in annual interest income of approximately \$2.4 million.

-Potential Impact of LIBOR Transition
+LIBOR Transition